Times and Places#

 '12.3'

-Exercise: When personal names are stored in a database, they are often stored in three variables: a given name, a family name, and sometimes a middle name.
-For example, a list of great rock drummers might include:
+Exercise: When personal names are stored in a database, they might be stored in variables representing one or more given names, family names, and maybe additional middle names.
+For example, a list of early statisticians might include:

 Representing Dates and Times#

-If you read data from a file, you might also find that dates and times are represented with strings.
+When you read data from a file, you might find that dates and times are represented with strings.

 not_really_a_date = 'June 4, 1989'